veraberger/veraberger.github.io/howto.md

 ## ASPC Commissioner of Facilities and Environment, 20-21
 + Successfully advocated for increased outdoor lighting on South Campus, installation of water refill stations in Lyon and Dialynas, and period products in bathrooms

-## Student Rep, President’s Advisory Committee on Sustainability, 20-22
+## Student Rep, President’s Advisory Cmte on Sustainability, 20-22
 + Discuss next steps for Pomona to become carbon neutral, broadened criteria for the President’s Sustainability Fund (this allowed for students to be compensated to pursue projects like Mindful Mondays!)

-## Student Rep, Board of Trustees Educational Quality Committee, 21-22
+## Student Rep, Board of Trustees Educational Quality Cmte, 21-22
 + Share student experience with the state of academics at Pomona; advocate for more institutional support of STEM departments that are strained for resources

 ## Member, ASPC Food Committee, 21-22